Willy Kurant

 Willy Kurant (15 February 1934 – 3 April 2021) was a Belgian cinematographer.

-Kurant began as a documentary cameraman before establishing himself as a director of photography for such filmmakers as Agnès Varda, Jean-Luc Godard, Orson Welles, Alain Robbe-Grillet, Jerzy Skolimowski, Chris Marker and Maurice Pialat.
-Kurant also collaborated extensively with musician Serge Gainsbourg.
+Kurant began as a documentary cameraman before establishing himself as a director of photography for such filmmakers as Agnès Varda, Jean-Luc Godard, Orson Welles, Alain Robbe-Grillet, Jerzy Skolimowski, Chris Marker, Maurice Pialat, and Louis C.K.

-Kurant was a member of the French Society of Cinematographers and the American Society of Cinematographers.

-Biography
+Early life

 Kurant was born in 1934 in Liège, Belgium, the son of two Polish immigrants, Jankiel Icek Kurant and Tema Feuer.
 Kurant lived in Liège until the age of eight, when, due to World War II, he was forced to move to the Belgian countryside with his older sister and her husband.
 Kurant was later sent to an orphanage, where he lived until the age of 17.
 As a teen, Kurant read issues of American Cinematographer magazine at an American Cultural Center.He was the nephew of the German cinematographer Curt Courant (1899-1968).